ginomcevoy/bluebanquise/roles/core/nic/readme.rst

 This role configure network interfaces to provide desired ip, prefix, gateway, etc.
 The role also cover routes definitions on interfaces.

-This role provides all features availables in the main nmcli module.
+For RedHat and Suse, this role provides all features availables in the main nmcli module.
 Please refer to `nmcli module documentation <https://docs.ansible.com/ansible/latest/collections/community/general/nmcli_module.html>`_ .

+For Ubuntu, this role provides some support for the systemd-networkd service.
+Please refer to `systemd-networkd documentation <https://www.freedesktop.org/software/systemd/man/systemd-networkd.html>`_ .

 .. warning:
   This role needs **latest** (2.2.0) nmcli.py module.